sithid/dotnet-cyberpunk-challenge-3.14/docs/GettingStarted.md

 ### Biotechnica Kuang Primus Malware
 - Create new class called `BiotechnicaKuangPrimusMalware.cs` in the `malware/` directory.
 This is preferred but as long as your namespace on this class is `namespace dotnet_cyberpunk_challenge_3_14.malware` then it'll work.
 You can refer to how the Arasaka and Militech variants are built out if you're unsure.
 - This class will need to inhert from `MultiKuangDaemonFamilyBase<>` and you'll need to pass in the `<blank>MessageRoot` and `<blank>ProcessList` classes you created for Biotechnica.
+- You'll notice there's probably red squigglies telling you it can't find `MultiKuangDaemonFamilyBase`.
+So add this using statement: `using dotnet_cyberpunk_challenge_3_14.malware.lib;`
 - You'll need to implement all the abstract methods.
 Your options for doing so:
 	- Quick way to do this is to use the Visual Studio/VSCode "Quick Fix" option on the red squigglies to `Fix: implement abstract class`.
 	- Or you can manually type out all the methods.